Episode 241: Depressive Personality Style with Jonathan Shedler

 Shedler:

-For purposes of the role play, suppose we skipped ahead about 10 sessions and, you know, your father's death is still in the air.
-And…
+For purposes of the role play, suppose we skipped ahead about 10 sessions and your father’s death is still in

 Puder:

-How do you, how do you feel it's going so well?
-Like, can I…
+How do you feel it’s going so far?

 Shedler:

-I think you're doing an extraordinarily good job of maybe a little bit over the top in terms of the history, but an extraordinarily good job of, you know, of inhabiting a certain kind of depressive person.
-You know, and, and what I'm thinking, and I didn't say during the role play, but it's going on, let let you and the listeners into what's going on in the back of my mind, right?
-So here's a personality dominated by guilt, dominated by a sense that who, that the falling short or, you know, something about them is, is bad, you know, it isn't, isn't good enough.
-Right.
-Somebody who had that kind of depriving childhood would feel, right?
-This is a combination of what we call anaclitic and introjective depression, right?
-There's two different things going on.
-I mean, one is the absence, the loss of a real caretaker that every child needs, right?
+I think you’re doing an extraordinarily good job, maybe a little bit over the top in terms of the history, but an extraordinarily good job of inhabiting a certain kind of depressive person.
+What I'm thinking, and I didn't say during the role play, but it's going on– to let you and the listeners into what's going on in the back of my mind– so here's a personality dominated by guilt, dominated by a sense that they’re falling short, or something about them is bad, isn't good enough.
+Somebody who had that kind of depriving childhood would feel that.
+This is a combination of what we call anaclitic and introjective depression.
+There are two different things going on.
+I mean, one is the absence, the loss, of a real caretaker that every child needs.

 Shedler:

-But, right.
-If, if you, if you were really angry at someone and, and acted on it, it would do that.
-And what, what we see in this, what's called introjective version of depression, is the person is treating somebody– The, the, the, the person with depressive style– is treating someone like shit, but it's themselves.
-Mm-Hmm .
-And that's where you see the self-criticism, the self deprivation, the self punitiveness, which is empirically the hallmark of this personality style.
-Right?
+If you were really angry at someone and you acted on it, that’s how you might treat them.
+And what we see in this, what's called the introjective version of depression, is the person with depressive style is treating someone like shit—but it's themselves.
+And that's where you see the self-criticism, the self-deprivation, the self-punitiveness, which is empirically the hallmark of this personality style.
 So it comes up immediately in that role play, but in a very small way.
-And it, you know, it's not, it's not present and palpable enough yet to, to work within the session.
-So I let it go by, but, but you wanted to call me.
-You wanted to call me, right?
-When you heard your father died, the reality is, for whatever reason, I wasn't there for you.
+And it's not present and palpable enough yet to work with in the session.
+So I let it go by.
+But the patient really wanted to call me.
+You wanted to call me when you heard your father died, and the reality was, for whatever reason, I wasn't there for you.

 Puder: